-There is another offence which covers penetration of the vagina or anus of a person without consent with any other body part of the perpetrator, or with an object.
-This offence is called assault by penetration and carries the same maximum legal penalty as rape.
+There is a second offence, which is assault by penetration and it carries the same maximum legal penalty as rape.
+It is defined as penetration of the vagina or anus of a person without consent with any other body part of the perpetrator, or with an object.

 Sexual assault is defined as sexual touching by the perpetrator, above or below the clothes, that happens without consent.
 It is also an offence for a perpetrator to force, threaten, manipulate or deceive any person into watching or participating in sexual acts without their consent.

 CHILD SEXUAL ABUSE AND EXPLOITATION:

 Child sexual abuse includes any sexual act with a child.
 It can be perpetrated by an adult, young person or older child, and can include penetration, sexual touching above or below the clothes, or making or encouraging a child to watch or participate in sexual acts.
 Some perpetrators sexually exploit children in order to gain money, drugs or power.

 Perpetrators will often groom a child whom they have chosen to abuse or exploit using methods such as bribery, threats, giving the child drugs or alcohol or making the child believe that they are in a loving relationship, in order to manipulate the child into complying.
 Some people who have experienced childhood sexual abuse or exploitation can feel that they share blame for their abuse because of being groomed in this way.
 However, compliance is not consent.
 UK law recognises that children do not have the ability to give consent to sexual activity, and that the only person responsible for sexual abuse is the perpetrator.